 First of all melanoma metastasizes to the lymph nodes located near.
 This type of biopsy is surgically removes the lymph nodes, then they were examined under a microscope for the presence of malignant cells.

 During the medical examination in the diagnosis of melanoma doctor examines the lymph nodes.
-If they increased in size and hard to the touch, fine-needle aspiration biopsy may be performed to find out whether there are metastases.
+If they increased in size and hard to the touch, it can be performed needle aspiration biopsy to find out whether there are metastases.
 When the lymph nodes are not palpable, and melanoma thickness greater than 1 mm is likely to recommend sentinel lymph node biopsy.

 Fine-needle aspiration biopsy